 How to Address Employer Concerns about Working From Home

-One big concern your manager may have is around information security, especially regarding confidentiality and risk of data hacking or theft.
+1. Information security, especially regarding confidentiality and risk of data hacking or theft.

 Assure your manager that you'll adhere to the same security protocols at home as you do in the office.